minetest/contentdb/docs/dev_intro.md

 The `app` directory contains the Python Flask application.

-* `blueprints` contains all the Python code behind each endpoint.
+* `blueprints` contains all the Python code behind each endpoint / route.
 * `templates` contains all the HTML templates used to generate responses.
-Each directory in here matches a director in blueprints.
+Each directory in here matches a directory in blueprints.
-* `models` contains all the Database table classes.
+* `models` contains all the database table classes.
 ContentDB uses [SQLAlchemy](https://docs.sqlalchemy.org/en/14/) to interact with PostgreSQL.
-* `flatpages` contains all the markdown user documentation, including `/help`.
+* `flatpages` contains all the markdown user documentation, including `/help/`.
 * `public` contains files that should be added to the web server unedited.
 Examples include CSS libraries, images, and JS scripts.
 * `scss` contains the stylesheet files, that are compiled into CSS.
 * `tasks` contains the background tasks executed by [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html).